 The Prophet (Sallallahu Alayhi Wa Sallam) indicated that there are specific and best times to make dua (supplication) which is more likely to be accepted by Allah.
 It is a direct link to God Almighty and in those four or five minutes of Dua, a person can speak of anything.

-May it be something that is stressing them, or something they want to thank Allah for, or even a simple conversation with Him, Duas for Muslim provide a hope which no other person can.
-Allah stresses upon our need to keep a constant conversation with Him through Duas, and even says that He will remember those who remember Him.
+May it be something that is stressing them, something they want to thank Allah for, or even a simple conversation with Him, Duas for Muslims provide hope that no other person can.
+Allah stresses our need to keep a constant conversation with Him through Duas and even says that He will remember those who remember Him.

-1) In The Last Third Of The Night (Sahih Bukhari)
+1. In The Last Third Of The Night (Sahih Bukhari)

-2) During Sujood (Sahih Muslim)
+2. During Sujood (Sahih Muslim)

-3) During Adhaan and Iqamah (Sahih Tirmidhi)
+3. During Adhaan and Iqamah (Sahih Tirmidhi)

 There is a special Dua reserved for every time an Adhaan is called out.
 However, bear in mind that it would be highly effective if one continues on to praying as well, rather than just making a Dua and leaving after Adhaan.

-4) Dua After Obligatory Prayers (Found in Tirmidhi)
+4. Dua After Obligatory Prayers (Found in Tirmidhi)

-5) During Rainfall (Found in Ibn Majah, and Abu Dawud)
+5. During Rainfall (Found in Ibn Majah, and Abu Dawud)

-6) Dua While Travelling (Found in Sahih Tirmidhi)
+6. Dua While Travelling (Found in Sahih Tirmidhi)

 On the move and traveling to places, why not converse with your God and tell Him about your wishes?
 Seems like a nice idea.

-7) When Breaking A Fast (Found in Tirmidhi)
+7. When Breaking A Fast (Found in Tirmidhi)

-8) After Sending Blessings On The Prophet (PBUH)
+8. After Sending Blessings On The Prophet (PBUH)

 To show respect to our beloved Prophets, there are different versions of Durood.
 It has been told that Allah loves the moment when a person is making Dua for His Prophet Muhammad (S.A.W), He is most pleased at that point.
 Therefore, asking Him after that can be an effective time to make Dua.